edk2-docs/edk-ii-package-maintainer-guidelines/GLOSSARY.md

 ## module type

 All libraries and components belong to one of the following module types: BASE, SEC, PEI_CORE, PEIM, DXE_CORE, SMM_CORE, DXE_DRIVER, DXE_RUNTIME_DRIVER, DXE_SMM_DRIVER, DXE_SAL_DRIVER, UEFI_DRIVER, or UEFI_APPLICATION.
 These definitions provide a framework that is consistent with a similar set of requirements.
 A module that is of module type BASE, depends only on headers and libraries provided in the MDE Package, while a module that is of module type DXE_DRIVER depends on common DXE components.

+## Package

+A package is a container.
+It can hold a collection of files for any given set of modules.
+Packages may be described as one of the following types of modules:

+- source modules, containing all source files and descriptions of a module
+- binary modules, containing EFI Sections or a Framework File System and a description file specific to linking and binary editing of features and attributes specified in a Platform Configuration Database (PCD).
+- mixed modules, with both binary and source modules

+Multiple modules can be combined into a package, and multiple packages can be combined into a single package.